Zenika/coffee-button/README.md

 ## Usage

 Push the button !
-Leds will flashes after a few seconds then green if the request was sent or was in the previous 48h, red if something went wrong.
+Leds will flashes after a few seconds then green if the request was sent or already sent in the previous 48h, red if something went wrong.

 ## Author